zhangs06/personal-website-pelican/content/pages/qgis.rst

 Tutorials and Tips
 ------------------
 Open-source and liberally licensed tutorials and tips for QGIS.
-Widely used to across the globe to learn and teach QGIS. `http://www.qgistutorials.com
+Widely used across the globe to learn and teach QGIS. `http://www.qgistutorials.com
 <http://www.qgistutorials.com>`_